zachweed/rz/README.md

 - Composes said helper methods within modules.
 - Makes these methods available while incorporating Object Oriented principles.
+- And, in some cases, performs tests of said code.

 ### How rz Works